Should I Watch..? Ocean's Eleven (2001)

 What's the big deal?

-Ocean's Eleven is a comedy heist movie released in 2001 and is a remake of the 1960 Rat Pack film Ocean's 11 (1).
+Ocean's Eleven is a comedy heist movie released in 2001 and is a remake of the 1960 Rat Pack film Ocean's 11.
 Directed by Steven Soderbergh, it features an all-star ensemble cast featuring George Clooney, Brad Pitt, Julia Roberts, Andy Garcia, Matt Damon, Don Cheadle and Elliot Gould among others.
 The film was a hit with critics and audiences across the world with box-office takings around $450 million.
-It was so successful that it spawned two sequels - Ocean's Twelve (2) in 2004 and Ocean's Thirteen (3) in 2007 - in what would become known as the Ocean's Trilogy.
+It was so successful that it spawned two sequels - Ocean's Twelve in 2004 and Ocean's Thirteen in 2007 - in what would become known as the Ocean's Trilogy.
 Bizarrely, it also spawned a musical theatre version in Japan which was performed by Star Troupe at Tokyo's Takarazuka Theatre in 2011-2012 as well as the all-female led spin-off Ocean's Eight in 2018.

 What's it about?